emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

         // here myOption has type None<number>
     }

+Careful though.
+We'll get the `None` type in the `else` branch only if we use the `type Option<T> = Some<T> | None<T>` and NOT if we use the inheritance form (abstract class `Option`, and `Some` and `None` extending it).
+The reason is that inheritance is an "open" relationship: you can add at any time a third class which would inherit from `Option` and so the typescript compiler cannot say for sure that if the type is not `Some`, that it then must be `None`.
+But if we say quite literally that `Option=Some|None` instead of using inheritance, then the compiler can do that.

+So, no more casts in our `if` and `else`.
 That's already awesome, but we're just getting started!

-Note that prelude.ts offers a less advanced, but also pretty nice [match](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/classes/option.some.html#match) method on Option, enabling to do:
+Before we move on further with type guards, note that talking about the `Option` case in particular, prelude.ts also offers a lpretty nice [match](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/classes/option.some.html#match) method on Option, enabling to do:

     Option.of(5).match({